css-hooks/css-hooks/docs/quickstart/solid/index.md

 ---
-title: "Quickstart: Solid"
+title: Solid
+description: Get up and running with Solid in a few simple steps.
-order: 1
+order: 3
 ---

 # Quickstart: Solid